Code of Ethics

 File Photos

 Editors should be careful in their use of file photographs.
-WLUSP gives readers incorrect information it runs an old photograph of a person, building or location without informing the reader of the age of the picture and/or changes that have occurred.
+WLUSP gives readers incorrect information when it runs an old photograph of a person, building or location without informing the reader of the age of the picture and/or changes that have occurred.

 Hand-out photographs from such sources as public relations firms and movie companies should be used only when there is no other source of photographs to illustrate a news worthy event.